I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 She's done a fantastic job in encouraging those her own age as well as those a generation or two older to start considering what we need to do in order to help fight against climate change.
 She should continue to do so.

 She should also continue to stand up to petulant, jealous men such as President Trump—no differently than any teen would stand up to any authority figure.
 The bottom line is, she's a teenager, and teenagers are born to push the boundaries that are put around them, even by men such as Trump who somehow feel threatened by a teenage girl.

 Trump's insults have likely done little but fuel Thunberg's fire and desire to make her voice heard even more than it already has been done.
 Here's the thing about many teenagers; you start picking on them, they are going to fight back even harder than they've already done.
 Their anger that someone has told them they can't do something or that they should, effectively, stay in their own lane will be enough to propel them forward towards their main goal.
 They will be irritable, they might be as dryly smug and sarcastic as ever before, but they will be even more driven to do as they wanted and to pursue their goals.

 So congratulations, President Trump.
-All you have done in taking shots at a 16-year-old is made her even more determined and alienated Thunberg's base in a way that no other president likely would have done ever.
-You, a man in his 70s still trying to be relevant in spite of being the president, are jealous over a 16-year-old, and you need to grow up.
+All you have done in taking shots at a teenager is made her even more determined and alienated Thunberg's base in a way that no other president likely would have done ever.
+You, a man in his 70s still trying to be relevant in spite of being the president, are jealous over a teen, and you need to grow up.

 Ms. Thunberg, kudos to you.
 Keep fighting for what you and so many others believe in and don't ever apologize for who you are.